socialize/socialize-sdk-android/sdk/doc/sphinx/source/action_bar.rst

 Displaying the Action Bar
 ~~~~~~~~~~~~~~~~~~~~~~~~~
-The Action Bar is designed to automatically "pin" iteself to the bottom of your view.
+The Action Bar is designed to automatically "pin" itself to the bottom of your view.

 Adding the Action Bar to your app is done with a simple call to **showActionBar** from ActionBarUtils